celery/celery/docs/userguide/canvas.rst

 .. versionadded:: 2.3

-A chord is a task that only executes after all of the tasks in a taskset have finished executing.
+A chord is a task that only executes after all of the tasks in a group have finished executing.